 \section{Discussions}

-In this work we have carried out several two-temperature MAD simulations with the main purpose of investigating impact of various numerical parameters on emission properties of these models, in particular grid resolution, but we also investigate impact of physical effects.
+In this work, we have carried out several two-temperature MAD simulations with the main purpose of investigating the impact of various numerical parameters on the emission properties of these models, in particular grid resolution, but we also investigate the impact of physical effects.

 Regarding numerical parameters, the two-temperature MAD simulations with turbulent heating of electrons are well converged with respect to the GRMHD grid resolution in agreement with the only published emission convergence test based on non-MAD models \citep{ressler:2017}.